 Foam gym mats absorb impact well, which can provide important protection for your joints.
 They’re also soft enough to lay down on for stretching and floor exercise.
 However, foam mats won’t hold up if you have heavy exercise equipment such as a treadmill, as the foam will compress from the weight, creating deep indentations.

 Since foam mats are less dense, they don’t provide as easy a surface to clean as rubber.
-Mopping doesn’t work well, but you can wipe them off with a damp cloth.
-On the other hand, being lightweight, foam mats are much easier to work with, and you can just take them apart and shake them out if needed.
+However, you can perform some gentle mopping or scrubbing as long as liquids or cleaning solution doesn’t seep into the mat’s interlocking seams or through the mat to the floor.
+Because foam mats are lightweight, they’re much easier to work with, and you can just take them apart and shake them out when needed.

 Foam gym mats come in two main options: